mudra523/mudra523/README.md

 - 👨‍💻 Software Developer having three years of Industry Experience.

-- 🌟 I prioritize self-motivation and enthusiasm, and I am constantly seeking to expand my knowledge and skill set.
+- 🌟 I prioritize self-motivation and enthusiasm and constantly seek to expand my knowledge and skill set.

 - 🌱 Embracing the mindset of a lifelong learner.